Returning A Deposit to Serve Section 21

 Postal order/bankers draft

 A postal order has been our recommendation in the past.
-But we’re not sure if even a postal order could be returned as not being accepted.
+But we’re unsure if even a postal order could be returned as not accepted.

 Payment into bank